 CHAINMAIL, JEWELRY Milari Barker (Membrane)

-Conceived by Mélanie Courtinat and Salomé Chatriot, this fashion series for issue 40 of magazine Magazine explores the worlds of these two artists through a series of images featuring characteristic elements of their styles and practices.
-Acting as models, their bodies were scanned in 3D in order to be transposed into a virtual universe, then integrated into the Unreal Engine video game software.
-The sets are indeed completely CGI.
-The idea with this series was not to aim for photorealism, but to create confusion, sublimating the imperfections of the scan rather than trying to hide them.
+Conceived by Mélanie Courtinat and Salomé Chatriot, this fashion series for issue 40 of Magazine magazine explores the worlds of these two artists through a series of images featuring characteristic elements of their styles and practices.

 COOKING FOR WILLIAM